BrandonHe/sdl_android_guides/docs/Lockscreen/index.md

 ## Lock Screen Activity

 First, we need to create a new activity that will host our lock screen.
 In the activity we add a simple [BroadcastReceiver](https://developer.android.com/reference/android/content/BroadcastReceiver.html) that listens for `CLOSE_LOCK_SCREEN` intents.
-The broadcast receiver will then call [finish()](https://developer.android.com/reference/android/app/Activity.html#finish()) in order to shutdown the activity:
+In the broadcast receiver we will then call [finish()](https://developer.android.com/reference/android/app/Activity.html#finish()) in order to shutdown the activity:

 ```java
 public class LockScreenActivity extends Activity {